jjti/ff/README.md

-# ff
+# Fantasy Football

-Fantasy football forecasting (2018).
-Experimenting with R
+I built an app for drafting the best fantasy football team possible.

+## Predictions

+Predictions for each player were created using a mix of expert ratings and Madden.
+The models' R-squared's were better than any source on its own.

 ![full](https://user-images.githubusercontent.com/13923102/43682303-f861f7e2-983e-11e8-98f5-07ec2a89e998.png)

-## App

-A built an app for drafting the best team possible.

-### Value over replacement
+## Value over replacement

 ![screen shot 2018-08-18 at 5 35 32 pm](https://user-images.githubusercontent.com/13923102/44303360-0b0b6a80-a30d-11e8-8901-179bfa8ac693.png)